 ECG Analysis, Advice and Logistics

 Cardialysis provides independent ECG data analysis and interpretation for cardiac arrhythmias, heart rate measurement, cardiac ischaemia and infarction.
 Based on our years of experience in electrocardiography, we can provide you with tailor-made advice for consistent, efficient, and comprehensive ECG data collection for the purpose of endpoint adjudication.
-We can also advise you on how to to select the appropriate ECG monitoring strategy, and we can manage all related logistical aspects.
+We can also advise you on how to select the appropriate ECG monitoring strategy, and we can manage all related logistical aspects.
 We can deliver a full service, including ECG recorders.

 At the ECG Core Lab, interpretation and analysis is performed by well-trained in-house analysts under the supervision of a cardiologist and according to the trial protocol definitions.